JetBrains/teamcity-documentation/topics/team-foundation-work-items.md

 <td>

 Specify a user to access Team Foundation Server.
-This can be a user name or `DOMAIN\UserName` string.Use blank to let TFS select a user account that is used to run the TeamCity Server.
+This can be a user name or `DOMAIN\UserName` string.
+Use blank to let TFS select a user account that is used to run the TeamCity Server.
 For VSTS use [alternate credentials or tokens](team-foundation-server.md).

 </td></tr><tr>